Experience-Monks/generator-jam3/generators/app/templates/README.md

 When installing modules be sure to use `npm install --save` for dependencies that will be used in the actual application deployed to the server.

-And `npm install --save-dev` for modules that are only used on your system for workflow and development, like automated grunts tasks etc.
+And `npm install --save-dev` for modules that are only used on your system for workflow and development, like automated tasks etc.

 [List of Jam3 Node modules](https://docs.google.com/a/jam3.com/spreadsheets/d/1bPImGwGLjqbOnBxMNmqGVz2mdfVb_R2FKaaoOw1IyP8/edit#gid=0)